The Nuremberg Principles beyond the International Criminal Court: A Common Ground for Accountability

 - identify practical conclusions for the future of the field of ICL

-Among other questions, the conference will delve into: How can accountability for the core international crimes be ensured?
+Among other questions, the conference delved into: How can accountability for the core international crimes be ensured?
 What role do the Nuremberg Principles currently play in the work of accountability mechanisms?
 How can the Nuremberg Principles be used as a tool in developing accountability mechanisms in the future?

 Panel I: Common Elements for Criminal Accountability